-Waste Management is proud of our sustainability performance; outscoring all other companies in our industry on Newsweek’s Green Ranking list year after year.
-We are committed to controlling costs so we can continue to provide you with the best overall value in waste related services.
+Waste Management is committed to controlling costs in order to provide our customers with the best overall value in waste-related services.
 Other than investments Waste Management is purposefully making towards cleaner technologies and reducing our overall impact on the environment, fuel prices and environmental compliance-related costs are something we cannot fully control.
 Our standard Fuel/Environmental Charge is meant to help us cover these costs and achieve an acceptable operating margin.
-This Fuel/Environmental Charge is one line item on customer invoices that contains two separate components-a fuel surcharge component and an environmental charge component.
+This Fuel/Environmental Charge is one line item on customer invoices that contains two separate components: a fuel surcharge component and an environmental charge component.

-This charge helps us keep up with the changing costs of diesel and other hydrocarbon based fuels and products, and allows us to achieve the operating margin we need to maintain the high level of service you expect.
+The fuel surcharge is a Waste Management charge that allows us to recover the increase in the cost of diesel and other hydrocarbon based fuels and products that the company uses in its business using a baseline cost for diesel ($.95/gallon).
+This charge helps Waste Management keep up with the changing costs of diesel and other hydrocarbon based fuels and products on a company-wide basis throughout North America, and allows us to achieve the operating margin we need to maintain the high level of service our customers expect.
 Our standard fuel surcharge calculation is tied directly to the national average price of diesel fuel as reported weekly by the Energy Information Administration of the U.S. Department of Energy ("EIA/DOE") in its Weekly Retail On-Highway Diesel Prices Index.
 This index is objective, publicly available and widely recognized in the trucking and transportation industries.
-Tying our fuel surcharge to this index ensures you are assessed a fuel surcharge that is currently adjusted, easy to calculate, and equitable to you and the Company.
+Tying our fuel surcharge to this index ensures our customers are assessed a fuel surcharge that is currently adjusted, easy to calculate, and equitable to our customers and the company.

 The EIA/DOE average is published each Monday and will be used for invoices created during that week.
-The WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge Table shows what the fuel surcharge, as a percentage of your monthly or other periodic invoice charges, before taxes, would be based upon the last reported EIA/DOE national diesel price index to your invoice date.
+The WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge Table shows what the fuel surcharge, as a percentage of a customer’s monthly or other periodic invoice charges, before taxes, would be based upon the last reported EIA/DOE national diesel price index prior to a customer’s invoice date.

-The environmental component of the Fuel/Environmental Charge was implemented by the company to cover our costs and expenses to operate our collection, transfer, landfill, recycling, and waste-to-energy operations, on a company-wide basis, in a safe and environmentally responsible manner, and to achieve an acceptable operating margin.
-The amount or percentage of the environmental component is not specifically tied to the direct or indirect costs to service your account, but to Waste Management's overall costs on a company-wide basis based upon customers paying this charge.
+The environmental component of the Fuel/Environmental Charge was implemented by the company to cover our costs and expenses to operate our collection, transfer, landfill, and recycling operations, on a company-wide basis, in a safe and environmentally responsible manner, and to achieve an acceptable operating margin.
+The amount or percentage of the environmental component is not specifically tied to the direct or indirect costs to service a specific customer account, but to Waste Management's overall costs on a company-wide basis based upon customers paying this charge.